CZ-NIC/deduplidog/README.md

 The program does not write anything to the disk, unless `execute=True` is set.
 Feel free to launch it just to inspect the recommended actions.
 Or set `bashify=True` to output bash commands you may launch after thorough examining.

+# Launch

+It works as a standalone program with both CLI and TUI interfaces.
+Just launch the `deduplidog` command.
+Moreover, it works best when imported from a [Jupyter Notebook](https://jupyter.org/).

 # Examples

-It works great when launched from a [Jupyter Notebook](https://jupyter.org/).
+Let's take a closer look to a use-case.

 ```python3
 import logging